 International connections formed from decades of globalization cannot break from the novel coronavirus.
 More than ever before, families live in different countries; businesses have markets scattered throughout the globe.
 The ever-present urge to travel will remain and push forward the desire to visit new places and experience different cultures.
 All-in-all, the COVID-19 pandemic struck a powerful but non-fatal blow to the future of globalization.

 If your business is considering a new market or expanding your international presence, move forward with confidence by partnering with an expert in global expansion.
-Velocity Global’s International PEO solution helps firms navigate the international business landscape by providing the flexibility and expertise needed to expand into more than 185 markets.
+Our global Employer of Record solution helps firms navigate the international business landscape by providing the flexibility and expertise needed to expand into more than 185 markets.

-Come out ahead of your competition in the post-pandemic business landscape, and talk to one of our experts today about how International PEO can help.
+Come out ahead of your competition in the post-pandemic business landscape, and talk to one of our experts today about how a global Employer of Record solution can help.